 Greenhouse Recruiting's Maildrop feature is a convenient way to create and add candidates/prospects to jobs.
-Additionally, the feature enables your organization to log email conversations you may be having with candidates/prospects into your Greenhouse account.
+Additionally, the feature enables your organization to log external email conversations you may be having with candidates/prospects into your Greenhouse account.

 In this article, we will cover how to retrieve your organization's job-specific Maildrop email addresses, and detail some ways your organization can leverage the feature.

 To successfully forward a message from your inbox to create a candidate/prospect or log email conversations, Maildrop must recognize your email address (meaning the email address must be associated with your Greenhouse Recruiting user account).

 If you plan to forward messages from multiple email addresses, be sure to add those additional email addresses to your user account.